gafdot/banco-api-rest/README.md

 # banco-api-rest
-Concept project for a bank api using Spring Boot
+Concept project of an API for a bank using Spring Boot.